 Norway is large.
 Far larger than most people realise.
-We recommend you take your time as you travel, and enjoy the scenery, the food and the culture along the way.
+We recommend that you take your time as you travel, and enjoy the scenery, the food and the culture along the way.
 As they say, sometimes the journey itself is the destination.

 Western Norway is a region of narrow fjords cutting into tall mountains, of waterfalls cascading down mountainsides, and of glaciers that never melt.
 Spectacular architecture and exiting food made from local produce enhance the experience.

 Ambitious architects and young chefs are taking Oslo to new heights.
 If that doesn’t make you dizzy enough, try hiking to Galdhøpiggen, Norway’s highest peak at 2469 metres above sea level.

 Northern Norway is by far the largest and most sparsely populated part of mainland Norway, and covers more than a third of the country.
 It stretches from the idyllic Helgeland region in the south, to mainland Europe’s northernmost point, near the North Cape.

 Rooted in Norwegian traditions in the middle of Norway, Trøndelag is a perfect base for experiencing nature, culture and Norway’s exciting history.

 Visit Southern Norway and experience Norwegian culture with snow skiing, hiking and an amazing coastline with boating and bathing opportunities.